Wild vs Flames Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 11)

 Minnesota vs. Calgary Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each player.
+AI algorithm Remi is pouring through loads of datapoints on each player.
 In fact, anytime the Wild and Flames play there’s always several intriguing trends to key in on.
-Not to mention games played at Scotiabank Saddledome in Apr can often follow normal, predictable patterns.
+Not to mention games played at Scotiabank Saddledome in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: M. Zuccarello over 1.5 Shots on Goal.